MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 Follow the instructions for a [disconnected computer](../rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers).

 Note that in this configuration, the scanner cannot apply protection (or remove protection) by using your organization's cloud-based key.
-Instead, the scanner is restricted to using labels that apply classification only, or protection that uses [HYOK](configure-adrms-restrictions.md).
+Instead, the scanner is limited to using labels that apply classification only, or protection that uses [HYOK](configure-adrms-restrictions.md).

 #### Restriction: The service account for the scanner cannot be granted the **Log on locally** right